ecarlson94/userspace/README.md

-# Dev Container
+# Bring Your Own Userspace (BYOB)
 Dotfile & dev environment dependency management using [Dotbot](https://github.com/anishathalye/dotbot) and [Docker](https://www.docker.com/).

 Quick uptime with containerized dotfiles and minimal dependency installation on host.
-Most dependencies exist in the [walawren/dev-container](https://hub.docker.com/r/walawren/dev-container) container image and the container is executed like a binary through [shims links](./meta/configs/shims.yaml) (currently only a [zsh wrapper](./shims/zsh.sh) around [shim.sh](./shims/shim.sh) is needed).
+Most dependencies exist in the [ecarlson94/userspace](https://github.com/users/ecarlson94/packages/container/package/userspace) container image and the container is executed like a binary through [shims links](./meta/configs/shims.yaml) (currently only a [zsh wrapper](./shims/zsh.sh) around [shim.sh](./shims/shim.sh) is needed).

 If you want to view the dotfiles used within the container, please review [ecarlson94/dotfiles](https://github.com/ecarlson94/dotfiles).